infinitnet/content-update-scheduler/readme.txt

 = How do I schedule a content update?

-Each page and post has a 'Scheduled Content Update' link in the overview, which allows you to schedule content updates.
+Each page and post has a 'Schedule Content Update' link in the overview, which allows you to schedule content updates.
 Click on it.
 Then select the date and time of the update and save it as a draft (do not click Publish).

 = Does this work with page builders?